AdaCore/aws/readme.txt

 Here are the main changes since AWS 2.3.0 :

+   - Default INSTALL location is set to the GNAT compiler found in the PATH.
+     This means that by default there is no need to change INSTALL in makefile.conf.

    - Defaults for SOCKET and LDAP are identical on UNIX and Windows.
      Both are disabled by default now.